Orlando investment property with pool and backyard in Central Florida

 Short Term Rental Rules Matter

 One of the biggest mistakes investors make in Central Florida is assuming that any home near Disney can be used as a short term rental.
-That is not true.
+That's not true.

 Before buying a short term rental property, verify: